AVP-USA PoliciesDownload Current Policy Here

 • Threshing sessions (C-11), and

-When parties involved are unable to find a solution among themselves, they shall invite members of Local, Regional and/or national AVP groups to assist in the solution.
-Persons unwilling to participate in conflict resolution until a conflict is resolved, shall be relieved of their AVP responsibilities until they engage or re-engage in conflict resolution.
-The relevant Local, Regional and/or national groups shall determine whether persons are actively engaged in the resolution process.
+When parties involved are unable to find a solution among themselves, they shall invite members of Local Groups, Regional Organizations or AVP-USA groups to assist in the solution.
+Persons unwilling to participate in conflict resolution until a conflict is resolved shall be relieved of their AVP responsibilities until they engage or re-engage in conflict resolution.
+The relevant Local Groups, Regional Organizations or AVP-USA groups shall determine whether persons are actively engaged in the resolution process.